Dietetics (BS)

 The Madonna University Didactic Program in Dietetics is currently granted full accreditation status by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2190, Chicago, IL 60606, 312-899-5400, https://www.eatrightpro.org/acend

-Did you know that you can find graduates of the Madonna University Dietetics Program working for the Detroit Tigers, the MGM Grand Casinos and the U.S. Army?
+Did you know that MAdonna Dietetics grads are making an impact in places like the Detroit Tigers, MGM Grand Casinos, and even the US Army?

 Billy earned a Bachelor of Science degree in Dietetics and played on the Men’s Soccer team at Madonna University.
 Currently, he works as an active duty officer in the Army as the dietitian for the 194th Armored Brigade in Fort Benning, Georgia.
 He is part of the Army’s program: Holistic Health and Fitness (H2F).
 In this program the Army brings 5 domains together: physical, nutritional, mental, spiritual, and sleep readiness.
 Billy works with PT, OT, athletic trainers and strength and conditioning coaches to help build a healthy force.
 He teaches classes to new soldiers on “Performance Nutrition” and “Supplements and Healthy Habits.”
 He performs nutrition assessments and counsels soldiers, using motivational interviewing to help with behavior change.